By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Do you suffer from test anxiety?

 Test anxiety is not just a problem for children in school.
 Want to drive, you need to take a test.
 Many jobs require tests.
-Even after you graduate from school many professions require licensing exams or test to renew your license.
+Even after you graduate from school many professions require licensing exams or tests to renew your license.
 Job interviews are another form of test, an oral one.

 Dating is also a sort of test and some of you have only been able to do this with some alcohol to help you overcome that type of test anxiety.
 Sales also involve tests, does the client want what you are selling?
 Do you take it personally if you “fail to make the sale?”
 If you can’t stand being turned down you will never make it in sales.

 Test anxiety is far more common than most of us recognize.

 So today and in upcoming posts, we will look at test anxiety, how it affects us, and how to overcome it.

 It is not the people who know the least that get test anxiety, nor is it those who are at the most risk of failure.
 Often the people who have the highest test anxiety are actually the best students but they consistently make three so-called thinking errors that interfere with their ability to put down on paper or another medium the full extent of what they know.